siovene/cordova-plugin-ocf-demo/README.md

 # Dependencies

+ - nodejs v5 or above (https://nodejs.org/en/download/package-manager/)
-You will need the Android SDK, version 21 or above.
-You will also need an ARM Android device (multicasting doesn't work on the Android emulator.)
+ - the Android SDK, version 21 or above
+ - an ARM Android device (multicasting doesn't work on the Android emulator)

 # How to build